MegapolisPlayer/openArabTools/README.md

 Use it only if you want to extend the functionality of oAT.
 Everything from the internal API (which can be accessed without nuking the entire library) is in the ArabTools::Internal namespace.

-Documentation for the internal API: (TODO: add documentation once completed)
+Documentation for the internal API is located in `docs/dev.html`

 # License
 Copyright (c) 2023-2024 Martin/MegapolisPlayer and contributors.